Good times boost confidence and bad times build Character!

 I was broke and broken.

-I told myself several times that I may not have all answers to all questions but what I definitely know is that I will survive through this situation very well and will shine again with flying colours.
-I am confident because I have survived through some unpleasant relationship crises, economic crises and health crises in the past also.
-I made sure that I learnt from those situations because I always believe that ‘we either win or we learn’.
-Sometimes, we just need to hang on to our self-faith and make sure that we live the best version of ourselves in times of crises.
+I told myself several times that I may not have all answers to all questions but what I definitely know is that I will survive this situation very well and will shine again with flying colors.
+I am confident because I have survived some unpleasant relationship crises, economic crises, and health crises in the past also.
+I made sure that I learned from those situations because I always believe that ‘we either win or we learn’.
+Sometimes, we just need to hang on to our self-faith and make sure that we live the best version of ourselves in times of crisis.
 When we are good to others, we are best to ourselves!

 One indeed needs a lot of courage to compete in the ‘Survival of the Fittest’ in such ill situations.
 I understood that “courage” is not having the strength to continue, courage means continuing when we don’t have strength.

 I stopped asking God, ‘Why me?’
 I started to smile and said ‘Try me.’

 I don’t tell myself anymore – how big my problems are.
 I tell my problems how big I am!